 Government Information Requests

-Asurion respects our Users’ privacy and will not disclose their information to governmental entities unless one of the following conditions is met: we are legally compelled to do so, the disclosure is to the National Center for Missing and Exploited Children in connection with a report submitted thereto, the disclosure is to a governmental entity and we believe in good faith that an emergency involving death or serious physical injury to any person requires disclosure without delay, or the disclosure is necessary for Asurion to render service or to protect the rights or property of Asurion.
-Users will be notified of any requests for their information prior to disclosure unless: prohibited by legal process, in an emergency situation, or when notice would lead to an adverse result as defined in 18 U.S.C. § 2705.
-Governmental entities who believe that notification would jeopardize an investigation should obtain an appropriate court order or other appropriate process prohibiting notice to Users.
+Asurion respects our Users’ privacy and will not disclose their information to governmental entities unless one of the following conditions is met: we are legally compelled to do so, the disclosure is to the National Center for Missing and Exploited Children in connection with a report submitted thereto, the disclosure is to a Governmental Entity and we believe in good faith that an emergency involving death or serious physical injury to any person requires disclosure without delay, or the disclosure is necessary for Asurion to render service or to protect the rights or property of Asurion.
+Users will be notified of any requests for their information prior to disclosure unless: prohibited by legal process, Asurion is requested not to notify the user by the Governmental Entity, notification to the User would adversely impact Asurion or its assets, it is in an emergency situation, or when notice would lead to an adverse result as defined in 18 U.S.C. § 2705.
+Governmental entities who believe that notification would jeopardize an investigation are requested to obtain an appropriate court order or other appropriate process prohibiting notice to Users.

 Information Collected by Asurion

 Asurion requires appropriate, properly issued and served legal requests prior to disclosing User information unless a recognized exception to the requirement for properly served legal requests exists.
 Currently recognized exceptions to the requirement for legal process include:

 - Disclosure with the lawful consent of the person.

 - Disclosure to the National Center for Missing and Exploited Children in connection with a report thereto.